My Dinner

 Make the main dough

-• Mix the yeast mixture with the remaining flour, sugar, salt, gingerbread spice and butter.
+• Mix the yeast mixture with the remaining flour, sugar, salt, gingerbread spice, vanilla extract (affiliate link), and butter.
 Knead to a tough dough.
-(Don't worry its suppose to be hard work)
+(Don't worry-it is supposed to be hard work!)

-• Combine the raisins, almonds, candied lemon and orangepeel to the dough.
-Ensure that you do not knead too vigorously, as the raisins could burst and colour the dough
+• Combine the raisins, almonds, candied lemon, and orange peel into the dough.
+Be careful not to knead too vigorously, as the raisins could burst and color the dough.

-• Now form the dough to an about 30 cm long roll.
+• Now form the dough into about 30 cm (12 inches) long roll.

-• Once flatten you can add the marzipan in little flakes onto the dough.
-Do not put the marzipan too close to the edge as it may burn.
+• Once flattened, add the marzipan in little flakes onto the dough.
+Do not put the marzipan too close to the edge, as it may burn.

 • Leave to rest for around 40 minutes.

-• Lay the stollen on a tray prepared with bakingpaper.
-If using a stolen form, place it on top of the stollen.
-If not using astollen form, make sure that you cover the stollen with an additional sheet of baking paper 10 minutes after itwent into the oven, as otherwise it will be too brown.
+• Place the stollen on a tray lined with parchment paper.
+If using a stollen form, cover the stollen with it.
+If not, cover the stollen with an additional sheet of parchment paper 10 minutes into baking to prevent it from browning too much

 After baking

-• After you removed the stollen from the oven, apply the melted butter on top with a brush.
-Sprinkle with granulated sugar. (this will remove any moisture from the cake)
+• After removing the stollen from the oven, use a brush to apply the melted butter on top.
+Sprinkle with granulated sugar.
+This will help seal in moisture.

-• Once cooled sprinkle with plenty of icing sugar.
+• Once cooled, sprinkle with plenty of powdered sugar.

-• You can eat it immediatly, but it is better to wrap it in some kitchenfoil.
-Store in a cool dry place for two weeks to allow the flavors to infuse.
+• You can eat it immediately, but it's better to wrap it in aluminum foil and store in a cool, dry place for two weeks to allow the flavors to develop.

 Notes